Social Studies Classes

 AP Microeconomics

-The purpose of an AP course in microeconomics is to give students a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the economic system.
-It places primary emphasis on the nature and functions of product markets, and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.
+The purpose of an AP course in microeconomics is to give students a thorough understanding of the principles of economics that apply to the functions of individual decision-makers, both consumers and producers, within the economic system.
+It places primary emphasis on the nature and functions of product markets.
+It includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.
 Further, topics include how different market structures produce different kinds of firm behavior.
 Students who successfully complete the course and earn a 3 or higher on the AP Microeconomics Exam can earn up to 3 credit hours of college credit.
 A student must have a 3.0 GPA to enroll in this course.
+Personal Finance standards will cover earning income, buying goods/services, budgeting/saving, using credit, financial investing, protecting/insurance, and paying taxes.

 AP Human Geography